SyN415/local-marketplace-lister/TASK.md

 ---

 ### November 20, 2025 - AI Image Analysis Enhancement 🤖
+**Session Summary:**
+Refactored `ai.service.ts` to act as an expert sales copywriter, generating JSON outputs with sellable item descriptions and standardized categories.
+Fixed frontend `CategorySelect` to use the new category list.

+**Completed Tasks:**
+- [x] Update backend AI prompt for JSON output.
+- [x] Enforce "Apparel, Electronics, etc." category list.
+- [x] Updated `CategorySelect.tsx` and schema to match new categories.

 ### November 20, 2025 - TypeScript Build Error Resolution 🛠️
 **Session Summary:**
 Resolved several TypeScript build errors that were blocking the CI/CD pipeline.
 The errors were primarily caused by unused variables and imports in the frontend codebase.
 These strict checks are enforced to maintain code quality and prevent potential bugs.